 Applying a Tax Refund to the Payment of Tax Owing

-You may wish to use a GST refund or rebate (such as a refund for an amount of tax paid in error or a rebate for public service bodies) for a given period to offset the net GST payable for the same period.
-To do so, you must complete the appropriate application and file it along with your GST return.
+You may wish to use a GST or QST refund or rebate (such as a refund for an amount of tax paid in error or a rebate for public service bodies) for a given period to offset the net GST or QST payable for the same period.
+To do so, you must complete the appropriate application and file it along with your GST or QST return.

-If you are using the combined GST–QST return (form FPZ-500-V), you may use a QST refund to offset GST payable, and vice versa.
-In this case, you would remit the difference to Revenu Québec, or claim it as a refund, as applicable.
-However, offset with respect to GST and QST is normally not allowed by Revenu Québec if a registrant
+If you are using the combined GST–QST return (form FPZ-500-V), you can use a QST refund to offset GST payable, and vice versa.
+In this case, you would remit the difference to us, or claim it as a refund, as applicable.
+However, we do not generally allow registrants to offset GST payable using a QST refund if they have:

-- has other debts to the federal or Québec government (even if a tax debt agreement has been reached)
+- other debts to the federal or Québec government (even if a tax debt agreement has been reached); or

-- has failed to file a return for a previous reporting period
+- failed to file a return for a previous reporting period.

 You collected $1,200 in GST and $2,400 in QST.
 You are entitled to an input tax credit (ITC) of $1,750 and an input tax refund (ITR) of $150.